ssitkowx/BitmapConverter/README.md

 - Python PIL library.

 # V. Script execution:
-Before executing the script, you should:
-- Have the file structure as in point III.
-If you have subfolders in "Bitmaps"" folder you should have same in "Images"
+Before executing the script, you should have the file structure as in point III.
+If you have subfolders in "Bitmaps" you should have same in "Images".
-- Execute BitmapConverter.py:

-1. Go to folder BitmapConverter,
+- Go to folder BitmapConverter,
-2. Open shell console,
+- Open shell console,
-3. Execute python3 ./BitmapConverter.py,
+- Execute python3 ./BitmapConverter.py,
-4. Go to the Images location to check the generated files.
+- Go to the Images location to check the generated files.

 The script also displays the found bitmaps and the converted files.